-Placemaking is supported through high quality urban design, aimed at supporting and creating vibrant, distinctive, safe and accessible public spaces for all ages and abilities which promotes and facilitates social interaction.
+Placemaking is supported through high quality urban design, aimed at supporting and creating vibrant, distinctive, safe and accessible public spaces which promotes and facilitates social interaction.
 In this regard, good placemaking is a key component to promoting the creation and maintenance of sustainable residential communities.
 High quality design of all housing options also supports the creation of quality public spaces.
-High quality and inclusive urban design, that takes account of all age groups and abilities, will aid in creating healthy, attractive and accessible places to live for all residents, employees and visitors and to the County.
+High quality and inclusive urban design will aid in creating healthy, attractive and accessible places to live for all residents, employees and visitors and to the County.

 Urban design involves the design of buildings, groups of buildings, spaces and landscapes and establishing the processes that make successful development possible.
 Urban design encompasses the way places work as well as how they look.
-The Council is committed to ensuring that good urban design principles are applied in the design and planning of existing and new development areas and will encourage appropriate engagement with local communities in this regard.
+The Council is committed to ensuring that good urban design principles are applied in the design and planning of existing and new development areas.